nvdb-vegdata/nvdb-api-client/README.md

 Base URL for the API is https://nvdbapiles-v3.atlas.vegvesen.no

 # Artifact
-This artifact will be published to _jCenter_ upon releases: http://jcenter.bintray.com/ See 'set me up' on [bintray](https://bintray.com/beta/#/nvdb-vegdata/vegdata/nvdb-read-api-v3-client?tab=overview) for the latest version number.
+This artifact will be published to [Maven Central](https://search.maven.org/) upon releases.
+TODO: update with full url once approved by Sonatype.

 ## Gradle
 ```gradle